vbmacher/learning-kit/README.markdown

 *  `x = 5`
 *  `var = 4.23 * x`
 *  `(-2 * var + x)/ (4*var^2)`

+Every result is stored to the R variable.

 Operator priorities and associativity
 =====================================